frankiennamdi/detection-api/README.md

 ## Requirements
 1. Go 1.13
-2. Make, my version is GNU Make 4.2.1
+2. Make, my version is GNU Make 4.2.1.
+But also tested with 3.81
 3. Docker
 4. Tested on Mac OS